 Image: Jeremy Segrott

 School should be a safe place for every student, regardless of sexual orientation or gender identity.
-But many LGBT students face an alarming amount of bullying and harassment.
-Recent research by Stonewall shows that:
+But many LGBTQ+ students face an alarming amount of bullying and harassment.
+Research by Stonewall shows that:

-- 55% of LGBT students report having experienced homophobic, biphobic or transphobic (HBT) bullying.[i]
+55% of LGBTQ+ students report having experienced homophobic, biphobic or transphobic (HBT) bullying.[i]

 - Almost one in four lesbian, gay and bisexual pupils experience cyberbullying and almost one in ten are bullied by text message.